This final section of the Micros Masterclass FAQs details micronutrient trends in various dietary trends.

 What are Common Nutrient Deficiencies in Popular Diet Trends?

-As you may have guessed, different diet approaches come with different nutritional challenges.
+As you may have guessed, different diet approaches have different nutritional challenges.

 Carnivore vs Plant-Based

-People following a strict plant-only diet may be getting heaps of vitamin K1, potassium, and magnesium.
+People following a strict plant-only diet may get heaps of vitamin K1, potassium, and magnesium.
 However, they may struggle to get adequate amounts of amino acids, B12, zinc, and omega-3 fatty acids.

 Meanwhile, people on the opposite end of the spectrum following a carnivorous diet likely get plenty of bioavailable protein.
 However, they may struggle to get enough potassium, magnesium, manganese, molybdenum, and vitamin C.